bavovanachte/mh-guide-contributions/fort-rox-WIP.md

   - Craft Sunrise cheese to catch Heart of the Meteor (see next section).
 Costs you 25 Dawn Dust and 10 pieces will guarantee a catch.
   - Craft the portal projector to gain access to the Heart of the Meteor (100 dawn dust).
-See next section for more info
+See [next section](#hotm) for more info

 > Sounds grindy.
 How do I speed this up?
 >
-> - If you have the gold for it, you don't really need to gather any dawn dust.
+> - **Marketplace**: If you have the gold for it, you don't really need to gather any dawn dust.
 >   Animatronic Bird, Silver Bolt and Sunrise cheese are all available on the Marketplace.
-> - Baitkeep or Ultimate charms will allow you to reduce the amount of Sunrise cheese you need.
+> - **Baitkeep or Ultimate charms** will allow you to reduce the amount of Sunrise cheese you need if you use them on
->   Not many hunters with the rank of Baron(ess) have any in their posession, though.
+>   Heart of the Meteor.
+Not many hunters with the rank of Baron(ess) have any in their posession, though.
-> - You might take your chances with less than 10 Sunrise cheese.
+> - You might take your chances with **less than 10 Sunrise cheese**.
 10 will guarantee a catch, but each Sunrise
 >   hunt increases your chances of a successful catch.
 If you choose to go down this (risky) road, be prepared to buy
 >   them on the Marketplace if it turns out you didn't get enough.
 Why?
 More info in the next chapter.
+> - **Tower Mana** can still heal your wall and increase your catchrate (insta-catch).
+It still doubles loot drops, but
+>   that doesn't work for Dawn Dust.
+More on Tower Mana in the [Mana](#mana) and [Upgrades](#upgrades) sections

+<a name="hotm"></a>

 ## Heart of the meteor: Getting the Meteor Prison Core trap